🇻🇳

 Vegetarian symbols and V marks

-Vegetarian symbols and V marks at Vietnamese restaurants and street food stalls do not confirm vegan preparation — they do not cover fish sauce, shrimp paste, oyster sauce, or egg.
-The word chay on signage is a stronger indicator, but even then, tier confirmation is needed: ăn chay alone does not guarantee thuần chay (fully vegan).
-Always ask directly whether a venue is thuần chay before ordering.
+Vegetarian symbols and V marks at Vietnamese restaurants do not confirm vegan preparation: they do not cover fish sauce, shrimp paste, oyster sauce, or egg.
+The word chay on signage is a stronger indicator, but even then, tier confirmation is needed.
+Thuan chay (fully vegan) must be confirmed before ordering: chay alone is not sufficient.

 🗺️